Manayunk Bridge: History

 Built by the former Schuylkill Valley Division of the Pennsylvania Railroad, it is a large concrete open spandrel arch bridge built in an "S curve," earning both the current concrete bridge and its 1883 wrought-iron-truss predecessor the nickname of "S-Bridge."
 The bridge's challenging geometry was executed by T. L. Eyre, a Philadelphia contractor.
 Another notable feature is the saw-toothed construction joints along a 65-degree skew.

 In 1976, SEPTA purchased the bridge for its Ivy Ridge Line (now Cynwyd Line).
 Ten years later, after weather-related expansion and contraction of the bridge, and the shedding of pieces of concrete due to spalling, SEPTA closed the bridge on October 25, 1986, truncating service at Cynwyd and suspended service to three of the line's six stations (Ivy Ridge, West Manayunk, and Barmouth).
 Between 1996 and 1999, the bridge was stabilized and refurbished.
 The effort determined that the internal steel reinforcement was not compromised, as SEPTA had feared.
 Further investigation by Urban Engineers determined that the bridge was safe and only needed surface work to stop the spalling.

-Aerial view of Manayunk Bridge, facing Lower Merion, showing the S curve.

-SEPTA has not resumed service to Ivy Ridge; in 1996 low ridership led SEPTA to consider discontinuing service to Cynwyd altogether.
+SEPTA did not resume service to Ivy Ridge; in 1996 low ridership led SEPTA to consider discontinuing service to Cynwyd altogether.